mist64/geos/README.md

 	* `boot.s` should be based on the original GEOS version
 	* REU detection is missing from `boot.s`
 	* The 1541 driver is hardcoded.
 We should create one version per drive.
-	* Most of Maciej's original changes/improvements have bitrotten and need to be resurrected
+	* Some of Maciej's original changes/improvements have bitrotten and need to be resurrected
+	* Wheels
+		* The Wheels variant needs boot code to start up correctly.
+		* The additional Wheels code needs to be reverse engineered properly.
 * Integrate other versions as compile time options
 	* Localized versions
 	* Plus/4 version